 Choosing the Hemp Oil Product That’s Best for You

-Now that you understand the significant differences between hemp oil (hemp extract) and hemp seed oil, it may also be beneficial to know there are two main types of hemp-derived CBD.
-Some products are made with full-spectrum hemp extract; others are made with CBD isolate.
+Now that you understand the significant differences between oil (hemp extract) and hemp seed oil, it may also be beneficial to know there are two main types of hemp-derived CBD.
+Some products are made with broad-spectrum cbd hemp extract; others are made with CBD isolate.

-Although full-spectrum hemp oil does not contain enough THC to cause intoxication (.3 percent or less), many people are more comfortable using products made with CBD isolate, a purified form of CBD.
+Although full-spectrum cbd oil does not contain enough THC to cause intoxication (0 3 THC percent or less), many people are more comfortable using products made with CBD isolate, a purified form of CBD.
 There are significant advantages to using isolate products, including the following:

 - Isolate is THC-Free– trace amounts of THC are removed as the oil is extracted and processed

 - A flavorless, odorless option– no cannabis aroma or characteristic “earthy” flavor